ntk148v/til/virtualization/README.md

 The modern era of distributed computing, encompassing everything from hyperscale public cloud infrastructure to localized edge computing deployments, relies entirely on the foundational technology of virtualization.
 By mathematically and logically abstracting physical hardware resources into isolated, programmable units, virtualization directly addresses the historical inefficiencies of single-tenant server architectures, where physical machines frequently operated at a mere fraction of their computational capacity.
 The ability to multiplex compute, memory, storage, and networking resources across disparate workloads enables massive economies of scale, strict multi-tenant isolation, and highly dynamic resource allocation.

+> [!NOTE]
+> **Virtualization is Core Enabler (IaaS layer)**
+>
+> - Cloud providers like AWS, Azure, and GCP present **virtual machines** (EC2, Virtual machines, Compute engine) instead of raw servers.
+> - A **hypervisor** multiplexes each physical server into many isolated **virtual machines**, one per tenant or workload.
+> - This allows providers to:
+>   - Safely run workloads from mutually untrusted customers on the same hardware.
+>   - Improve utilization by packing many VMs onto a single physical host.
+>   - Implement "pay-as-you-go" pricing at the VM level.

 The evolution of virtualization is a multi-decade trajectory that originated with mainframe systems.
 The paradigm began with the IBM CP-40 and CP-67 architectures in the late 1960s, introducing the conceptual framework of virtual machines and virtual memory hardware to the IBM System/360 Model 67.
 However, as the computing industry transitioned toward commodity x86 architectures in the 1980s and 1990s, virtualization became a formidable technical challenge due to the lack of native hardware support for virtualization in the x86 instruction set.
 The early 2000s saw the industry rely on complex, software-heavy emulation techniques or heavily modified paravirtualized guest kernels, championed by hypervisors like Xen (released in 2003) and early VMware iterations.
 A pivotal paradigm shift occurred in 2005 and 2006 when Intel and AMD introduced hardware-assisted virtualization extensions, fundamentally changing the trajectory of the ecosystem by enabling the processor itself to handle virtualization boundaries.

 Following the integration of the Kernel-based Virtual Machine (KVM) module into the mainline Linux kernel in 2007, Linux rapidly became the de facto standard for open-source virtualization.
 As cloud computing architectures matured, the ecosystem observed an aggressive push toward lighter, faster deployment models.
 This resulted in the widespread adoption of operating system-level containerization technologies—tracing back to OpenVZ in 2005 and LXC in 2008—which bypassed the hypervisor layer entirely by sharing the host operating system (OS) kernel, thereby prioritizing operational agility and extreme deployment density over strict cryptographic isolation.
 Most recently, the emergence of microVMs has bridged the dichotomy between traditional, heavyweight virtual machines and lightweight containers, offering the stringent hardware-enforced isolation of full virtualization alongside the sub-second boot times typically associated with containerized workloads.